Skip to content

 Reading Real Feature Control Frames

+When you practice on real callouts, you stop memorizing symbols and start hearing what the drawing is asking the shop to make.
 Each example shows the FCF, a plain-English reading, and how a machinist and inspector would each interpret the same callout.

 1